-NOTE The object that may be created in step 4.a is immediately discarded after its use in the next step.
+NOTE The object that may be created in step 1 is not accessible outside of the above method.
 An implementation might choose to avoid the actual creation of the object.
+The only situation where such an actual property access that uses this internal method can have visible effect is when it invokes an accessor function.